fraunhoferportugal/pymdma/DEVELOPER.md

 ```

 ### Extra Dependencies

 To add an extra dependency, use:

 ```
-poetry add <package> --extras <extra>
+poetry add <package>
 ```

+> **Important:** You will need to update the pyproject.toml dependencies to indicate it as optional, and to specify it in the `extras` parameter of the same configuration file.
+For an example refer to the poetry documentation on this topic [here](https://python-poetry.org/docs/pyproject/#extras).

 To install the extra dependencies, use:

 ```
 poetry install --extras <extra>
 ```

 Note that `<extra>` is the name of the extra dependencies group or a space separated list of extra dependencies.

-A list of all dependencies can be found in the [pyproject.toml](pyproject.toml) configuration file.
+A list of all dependencies can be found in the [pyproject.toml](https://github.com/fraunhoferportugal/pymdma/blob/main/pyproject.toml) configuration file.

 ## Git Hooks

 We rely on [pre-commit](https://pre-commit.com) hooks to ensure that the code is properly-formatted, clean, and type-safe when it's checked in.
 The `run install` step described below installs the project pre-commit hooks into your repository.
 These hooks
-are configured in [`.pre-commit-config.yaml`](/.pre-commit-config.yaml).
+are configured in [`.pre-commit-config.yaml`](https://github.com/fraunhoferportugal/pymdma/blob/main/.pre-commit-config.yaml).
 After installing the development requirements
 and cloning the package, run

 ```
 pre-commit install
 ```

 from the project root to install the hooks locally.
 Now before every `git commit ...` these hooks will be run to verify
 that the linting and type checking is correct.
 If there are errors, the commit will fail, and you will see the changes
 that need to be made.
 Alternatively, you can run pre-commit